spacetelescope/repostats/README.md

 # repo-summary

-This is a rough tool that creates a sortable HTML table that contains a summary of all the repositories for the specified GitHub organization
+This is a library that helps create a sortable HTML table that contains a summary of all the repositories for the specified GitHub organization.
+It currently requires the user to create a GitHub OAuth token for authentication and to increase the rate limit.

-Here's an example use:
+Here's an example use of the main functionality:

         In [1]: import release